 Kara Devona Siahaan

 German Red Cross

-As the Head of the Anticipation Hub, Alexandra oversees the management of the Anticipation Hub, developing strategic partnerships, reviewing the strategy development, coordinating with global initiatives and donor contacts, and supporting the organisation of the steering committee and advisory group.
+As the Head of the Anticipation Hub, Kara oversees the management of the Anticipation Hub, developing strategic partnerships, reviewing the strategy development, coordinating with global initiatives and donor contacts, and supporting the organisation of the steering committee and advisory group.